What you can do

 Drugs and Alcohol Policy

 We do not tolerate the use of drugs and/or alcohol at Protect Thacker Pass Camp.
-You will be asked to leave if you bring these substances to camp or use these substances at camp.
+You will be asked to leave if you bring these substances to camp, use these substances at camp, or are intoxicated at camp.

 I agree to abide by all of these Protect Thacker Pass Blockade Behavioral Policies, as outlined above, for as long as I am involved in this campaign.